MicrosoftDocs/dynamics-365-customer-engagement/ce/portals/configure-web-form-subgrid.md

 ## Add subgrid metadata to your form

-To add subgrid metadata to an entity form, go to **Entity Form Metadata** by using either the top drop-down list or the subgrid on the main form of the record that you are working with. [!include[](../includes/proc-more-information.md)] [Define entity forms and custom logic within the Portals](entity-forms-custom-logic.md).
+To add subgrid metadata to an entity form, go to **Entity Form Metadata** by using either the top drop-down list or the subgrid on the main form of the record that you are working with. [!include[](../includes/proc-more-information.md)] [Define entity forms and custom logic within a portal](entity-forms-custom-logic.md).

 To add a new record, select **Add New Entity Form Metadata**.